ddrazir/alarm4pi/README.md

 Pin 31 = GPIO 6 -> Contact sensor 2

 ### Required software
-alarm4pi is composed of the following software components:
+alarm4pi is composed of the following software component:
-* mjpg-streamer: This is the used web streaming server from jacksonliam (originally created by Tom Stöveken).
+* mjpg-streamer from ArduCAM: This is the used web streaming local server.
+It is a version of the project from jacksonliam (originally created by Tom Stöveken).
 It is already included in the alarm4pi repository, but it must be compiled manually serparately.

+The following software components can be integrated with alarm4pi:
 * Means of communication to notify the user: When an alarm event is detected the alarm4pi must notify the user.
 Two options are available for this:
   * Pushover (optional): This app (available for iOS and Android) can be